Cost of Building a Raised Garden Bed

 Additional Costs

-Some garden waste removal might be involved if you need to clear vegetation and other items to make space for your raised beds.
-Depending on the amount of waste, this may cost between £15 and £200.
+• Garden waste removal — This may be needed if you need to clear vegetation, old beds or other items first.
+Depending on the amount of waste, the typical cost of garden waste removal is between £15 and £200.

 ton bags garden waste